Andy WoodView Profile

 As part of my role as an insolvency practitioner I regularly oversee MVLs and having been in my role at Wilson Field for almost three years, I have examined my caseload.

 Overall return to shareholders in solvent liquidations £30,238,332 to date.

 Wilson Field operates a streamlined system, which enables us to minimise costs, giving a better return to shareholders.
 The value of distributions made to shareholders in solvent liquidations and S.110 Schemes of Arrangement, in my cases to date, amount to £14,958,550 distributed in cash and £15,279,782 worth of assets distributed ‘in specie’.

 If the business has ceased trading, it is customary for the assets to be sold by the directors, thus making the liquidation process straightforward and this often enables investors to benefit from Entrepreneurs Relief, at the rate of 10% which is substantially less than the usual Capital Gains Tax rate which would otherwise apply.

 Because this is not an insolvency procedure, it carries no adverse impact on directors’ credit scores, which is particularly important if they have other business interests.

-The cost of a “cash” MVL can start at a set fee of £1,695 plus VAT plus disbursements but it is important to note that all liabilities of the company must have been settled prior to the liquidation – including all tax liabilities.
+The cost of a “cash” MVL can start at a set fee of £1,695 plus VAT plus expenses but it is important to note that all liabilities of the company must have been settled prior to the liquidation – including all tax liabilities.

-We can deliver these service for less than many of our competitors resulting in a better return to shareholders.
+We can deliver this service for less than many of our competitors resulting in a better return to shareholders.
 We are not tax specialists and always advise that you discuss tax implications with your accountant or tax adviser prior to instructing us to undertake the process.